John Tibbetts | baritone

 Other engagements include Il conte Robinson in Cimarosa's Il matrimonio segreto with Queen City Opera, and 2nd prisoner in Fidelio Cincinnati Opera.
 Other roles include Count Almaviva in Le Nozze di Figaro, John Procter in The Crucible, John Brooke in Little Women, Il Signor Bruschino in Rossini's Il Signor Bruschino, Pandolfe in Massanet's Cendrillon, and the 1971 opera with text by Anne Sexton and music by Conrad Susa, Transformations.

-South Georgia native and 2018 Lotte Lenya Competition Finalist John Tibbetts is a frequent recitalist and contender in the arena of concert and opera.
+North Florida baritone and 2018 Lotte Lenya Competition Finalist, John Tibbetts is a frequent recitalist and contender in the arena of concert and opera.
 He stands apart with his flexible lyric baritone and mature realizations of text.

 Palm Beach Opera